-All of the problem areas outlined above – poor handoffs, disparate systems, inconsistent data, and arm wrestling over MQLs – prevents an organization from running successful ABM plays, especially at scale.
+All of the problem areas outlined above – poor handoffs, disparate systems, inconsistent data, and arm wrestling over MQLs – prevents an organization from running successful Account-based marketing (ABM) plays, especially at scale.

 Why is it so hard to knock your ABM goals out of the park when sales and marketing aren’t talking?
 It’s because ABM requires that you’re not only aligned on one single MQL or SQL definition – you have to define an entire buying committee.
 This means even more handoffs, system, data, and goal alignment.

 5 Steps to Align Sales and Marketing Through Account-Based Management

 Verify that you have been collecting job titles and buying roles.
 If you have not, go back through your last quarter of closed deals and manually enter this information or update via workflows.

 Create a dashboard to understand the buying roles that have been involved in your recent deals and who usually shows up to the buying table first.

 Have a meeting between sales and marketing to review this information and agree upon the buying committee and who to prioritize.